The U.S. Carbine Caliber .30

 Ordnance documentation has been found that the presence of an X on top of a round bolt approximately 1/2"

-behind the lugs indicates the bolt does not include all of the design changes that were accompanied the
+behind the lugs indicates the bolt does not include all of the design changes that accompanied the

 elimination of the lightening cut that produced the round bolt.